 The Thesis requires an extensive survey of the state-of-the-art of one of the topics (chosen by you and your supervisor) and doing some original (publishable) research.
-You can register in Thesis after passing 12 credits.
+You can register for the Thesis after passing 12 credits.

-The courses include three compulsory courses (CS512 offered in Fall and CS513, CS521 offered in Spring).
+The courses include three compulsory courses (CS512, offered in the Fall, and CS513 and CS521 in Spring).
 The rest are elective courses, which you can choose from the offered courses by the department (graduate courses 500 level).
-Please refer to check the course descriptions (also the College of GS distributes a Graduate Catalogue for newly admitted students).
+Please refer to check the course descriptions (also, the College of GS distributes a Graduate Catalogue for newly admitted students).

 |0418–512||Automata and Formal Languages|

 |0418–514||Principles of Programming Languages|